-FORM 10-Q ☑ Quarterly Report Pursuant to Section 13 or 15(d) for the quarterly period ended March 31, 2021 of the Securities Exchange Act of 1934 or ☐ Transition Report Pursuant to Section 13 or 15(d) for the transition period from to) of the Securities Exchange Act of 1934 Commission File Number: 0 01-34058 PRICOR THERAPEU et Name Of Registrant As Specif Delaware (State or other jurisdiction of incorporation or organization) 88-036340 (I.R.S.
-Employer Iden shire Blvd., 2 nd Floor, Beverly F ess of principal executive offices (Reg (310) 358-3200 sistrant's telephone number, inc luding area code) Indicate by check mark whether the registrant (1) has file the preceding 12 months (or for such shorter period that the past 90 days. \boxtimes Yes \square No Indicate by check mark whether the registrant has sub-Regulation S-T (§232.405 of this chapter) during the property No \Box Indicate by check mark whether the registrant is a large emerging growth company.
+FORM 10-Q ☑ Quarterly Report Pursuant to Section 13 or 15(d) for the quarterly period ended September 30, 2021 1934 or ☐ Transition Report Pursuant to Section 13 or 15(d) for the transition period from to of the Securities Exchange Act of 1934 Commission File Number: 001 -34058 PRICOR THERAPEUT Delaware (State or other jurisdiction of incorporation or organization) 88-036346 (I.R.S.
+Employer Iden hire Blvd., 2 nd Floor, Beverly Hil ss of principal executive offices in (Regi (310) 358-3200 strant's telephone number, includ ling area code) Indicate by check mark whether the registrant (1) has file the preceding 12 months (or for such shorter period that the past 90 days. $\boxtimes$ Yes $\square$ No Indicate by check mark whether the registrant has substructed Regulation S-T (§232.405 of this chapter) during the property No $\Box$ Indicate by check mark whether the registrant is a larg emerging growth company.
 See the definitions of "large a Rule 12b-2 of the Exchange Act.
-Large accelerated filer Non-accelerated filer \boxtimes Accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark revised financial accounting standards provided pursuant iod for complying with any new or Indicate by check mark whether the registrant is a shell co ompany (as defined in Rule 12b-2 of the Exchange Act). ☐ Yes 🗵 1 No Securities registered pursuant to Section 12(b) of the Act : Title of Each Class Trading Symbol(s) hange on Which Registered Common Stock, par value \$0.001 per share CAPR The Nasd aq Capital Market As of May 13, 2021, there were 22,877,930 share res of the registrant's common sto ck, par value \$0.001 per share, issu ued and outstanding.
+Large accelerated filer Non-accelerated filer ⊠ Sı occelerated filer naller reporting company nerging growth company If an emerging growth company, indicate by check mark revised financial accounting standards provided pursuant d for complying with any new or Indicate by check mark whether the registrant is a shell co mpany (as defined in Rule 12b-2 or f the Exchange Act). ☐ Yes 🗵 No 0 Securities registered pursuant to Section 12(b) of the Act: Title of Each Class Trading Symbol(s) hange on Which Registered Common Stock, par value \$0.001 per share CAPR The Nasda aq Capital Market As of November 9, 2021, there were 24,149,155 shares of the registrant's common s tock, par value \$0.001 per share, issued and outstanding.